The exact convex roof for GHZ-W mixtures for three qubits and beyond: Introduction

-In a recent work\cite{neveling2024threetangle} it has been established how optimal decompositions will behave for rank-$2$ density matrices.
-A proof of the {\em zero-state locking}\cite{osterloh2016exact,neveling2024threetangle} crucial also for these result, is presented in the next section.
-Optimal decompositions do not intersect and are here limited to at most $4$ states\cite{caratheodory1911variabilitatsbereich,Uhlmann98} (see Appendix \ref{app:optimal-decompositions}), i.e. to three dimensional simplices.
+Optimal decompositions do not intersect and are here limited to at most $4$ states\cite{caratheodory1911variabilitatsbereich,Uhlmann98} (see Appendix \ref{app:optimal-decompositions}), i.e. to at most three dimensional simplices.
 We use the nomenclature $(n_z,n_e)$ from Ref.~\cite{neveling2024threetangle} for identifying the decompositions: $n_z$ is the number of states from the zero-polytope, and $n_e$ that of entangled pure states in the decomposition.
+In Ref.~\cite{neveling2024threetangle} it has been outlined how optimal decompositions will behave for rank-$2$ density matrices.
 In particular, it has been observed that for each three surface elements of the zero polytope there is precisely one entangled pure state $\ket{N}$ forming a $(3,1)$ polytope.
-Within polytopes the entanglement varies linearly due to convexification.
-These pure states $\ket{N_i}$ need to be found as a convexification point of $(1,1)$ and $(2,1)$ decompositions.
+Within these polytopes the entanglement varies linearly due to convexification.
+Hence, three additional pure states $\ket{N_i}$, $i=1,2,3$, need to be found as a convexification point of $(1,1)$ and $(2,1)$ decompositions.
 This fills out good part of the Bloch-sphere.
 The tips of each two states $\ket{N_{i_1}}$ and $\ket{N_{i_2}}$ are connected by a line of pure entangled states.
-They define further $(2,1)$ decompositions in the Bloch sphere.
+They define further two-dimensional $(2,1)$ decompositions in the Bloch sphere.
 All remaining decompositions will be of the type $(1,1)$.
 This excludes the possibility of optimal $(0,n_e)$ decompositions for $n_e>1$ here.
-Optimality of $(n_z,n_e)$ can be excluded numerically through case studies\cite{neveling2024threetangle}.
-Here, an inequality is given in Eq.~\ref{eq:2-1vs0-2} where this behavior changes.
-The $SL$-invariance of the tangle induces transformation properties, also of optimal decomposition states\cite{viehmann2011polynomial,viehmann2012rescaling} and lifts the results of this work to all states being SL-equivalent to the mixed state in consideration.
+Optimality of $(n_z,n_e)$ could be excluded numerically through case studies only\cite{neveling2024threetangle}.
+In section \ref{sec:decomps} an inequality is given in Eq.~\eqref{eq:2-1vs0-2} which decides about where this behavior changes.
+It is provably not satisfied for the case studied.